ihoon9203/INL-Resilience/docs/developer-guides/CONTRIBUTING.md

 #### Setup local db

 1. Ensure you have docker installed on your system.
-2. Run `make local-db` to create and run the docker mysql server and seed it with some data.
+2. Run `make local-db-<OS>` to create and run the docker mysql server and seed it with some data.
 3. You can delete the docker mysql server with `make destroy-local-db`
 4. You can connect to the server directly if you have mysql client avaiable with `mysql -uroot -ppass -h localhost -P 3306 --protocol=tcp`